AdobeDocs/contributor.en/help/introduction.md

 ## Make quick edits to existing documents

 Making quick edits is a good way to fix small errors and omissions in documents.
 If an article displays an edit button as shown below, you can make a quick fix yourself.
-When you edit the document, you submit a pull request (PR) to fix the issue.
+When you edit the document, you submit a pull request (PR) to submit the fix/suggestion to us, and we can vet, approve and publish the suggestion.

-1. Click the **Edit** button to go to the source file on GitHub.
+1. Click **Edit** to go to the markdown source file on GitHub.

    <!---![Location of the Edit link](assets/edit-article.png)-->

-1. Click the pencil icon to edit the article.
+1. Click the **pencil icon** to edit the article.
    > [!NOTE]
    > If the pencil icon is grayed out, you need to login to your GitHub account, or create a new account.

    ![Location of the pencil icon](assets/edit-icon.png)

 1. Make your changes in the web editor.
 You can click the **Preview changes** tab to check formatting of your change.
-1. Once you have made your changes, scroll to the bottom of the page.
+1. Once you have made your change(s), scroll to the bottom of the page.
 Enter a title and description for your PR and click **Propose file change** as shown in the following figure:
    ![proposing your change](assets/submit-pull-request.png)

 That's all there is to it.
 Thank you!
 Documentation team members will review and merge your pull request.